Anku5hk/Programmers_guide_to_Python/book.md

   print(val) # 100,200,500,100
 ```
 #### 3. zip(\*iterable) => zip
+**Parameters**:</br>
+  * *iterable* iterable: Iterable object containing items, '\*' denotes a function can take multiple input objects.
+#####
-**Explaination**: This function returns a zip object given multiple iterables, each item is a tuple which contains n (number of input iterables) length elements.
-When provided multiple number of iterables, the length of returned 'zip' object is the smallest iterable's length. zip() is commonly used to unpack values from multiple iterables simultaneously.
+**Explanation**: This function returns a zip object given multiple iterables, each item is a tuple which contains n (number of input iterables) length elements.
+When provided multiple number of iterables, the length of returned *zip* object is the smallest iterable's length. *zip()* is commonly used to unpack values from multiple iterables simultaneously.
 ```Python
 ## examples
 a = ['This','is','something']